-Applying one Layer at the time
+Applying one Layer at a time

-They learn and understand the oil painting process and pigments to be used.
-Students have a variety of bound oil to choose from.
-Before starting the final piece a second little canvas will be ready to be the proof and testing for oils, colors, and brushes.
+oils to choose from.
+Before starting the final piece, a second little canvas will be ready to be the proof and testing for oils, colors, and brushes.

-Different oils to be texted
+Different oils to be tested

 ·